_______________________________

 Passed Away at Age 69 From Cancer

-* Played Miss Jane Hathaway on The Beverly Hillbillies
+Played Miss Hathaway on the 1960's TV Show The Beverly Hillbillies

 Audrey Meadows (Actress)